- Olgimpy: Created the beautiful custom shields for the shield module.

 - Range & Inertia UI Readouts(Finished) - If an item has a range, the players inventory will display it after the normal ui readout.
 Upon opening the item info panel, the player will see the normal information, item range, and item inertia..

-- Realistic Dodge Mechanic(Started) - the dodge system is traditionally based on random roles to calculate if a hit is dodged by the player/enemy.
+- Realistic Dodge Module(1.0A) - the dodge system is traditionally based on random roles to calculate if a hit is dodged by the player/enemy.
 This leads to confusing combat and engagement at times, as a series of bad rolls can make enemies hard to plan for and ruin a well thought out battle/fight.
 I've started work on a dodge script that will hopefully allow the player/enemy to mimic a real dodge.
-For the player, random roll dodging will be removed and the dodge will be completely player controlled; The players tied stats will affect its usefulness/effectiveness; the more the player has in the stat, the less stamina the dodge will cost, the quicker you can do it, and your immune to damage window will increase.
+For the player, random roll dodging will be removed and the dodge will be completely player controlled; The players tied agility will affect its usefulness/effectiveness; the more the player has in Agility, the less fatigue the dodge will cost, the further you can dodge, and the longer you can dodge.
 For enemies, I will for now keep the random roll system, so you can still randomly have your attacks dodged; however, the enemy will actually move a direction and stop any attack momentarily to mimic the look of an actual dodge and make them reset momentarily their attack on you.

 - Unique Item ID Ranges(Started) - I mimicked the weight float point system, as it allows for tons of customization of the value and easy access for ui read outs on the fly.
 However, to get the system in and tested.
 I shortcutted the weaponManager.cs script right to the template to retrieve the weapon range instead of creating a unique instance of the weapon and assigning a value to that.
 This will limit all weapons to their item template value no matter what you do currently.
 I do plan on implementing the uniqie item range values into weaponcombat.cs later on.
 This will allow for each item to have custom range values in case any modder ever wants to do interesting things with this value, like create enchantments that increase range.